erinjohnson47/react-api-jam-sesh-finder/README.md

 - listing events joined by a user on their profile page
 - fixing navbar
 - a landing page with description of app and how to use it
+- delete event route does not remove users from join table listing the events they've joined
+- logout route in react
+- link to "Not a Member" on login page and "Already a User?" on Register page

 #### Future Features We'd Love to Add